anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 # Acknowledgements

-Many thanks for the comments by Brian Carpenter, Esko Dijk, and Russ Housley.
+Many thanks for the comments by Brian Carpenter, Esko Dijk, Russ Housley, and Rob Wilton.

 # Contributors

 Sandeep Kumar, Sye loong Keoh, and Oscar Garcia-Morchon are the co-authors of the draft-kumar-dice-dtls-relay-02.
 Their draft has served as a basis for this document.
 Much text from their draft is copied over to this draft.

 # Changelog

+## 06 to 07
+     * AD review changes

 ## 05 to 06
      * RT value change to brski.jp and brski.rjp